CivicVision/civicopendata/content/posts/volume-6-this-week-in-civic-tech-open-data.md

 A Dashboard from the Baltimore Sun about homicides in Baltimore.
 And the corresponding [Article](https://www.baltimoresun.com/news/maryland/crime/bs-md-ci-homicide-record-numbers-20190222-story.html).
 Too bad they did not include the map or the chart in the news article.
 There is potential to increase the effectiveness of the article.

 _Taking a closer look at the dashboard a few things come to mind that could be improved.
 The charts are a bit too cluttered.
-There is not enough emphasis on the important parts. by using color more sparingly it would make it easier for the reader to grasp the meaning.
+There is not enough emphasis on the crucial parts.
+By using color more sparingly, it would make it easier for the reader to grasp the meaning.
 The question that immediately pops into my mind, for whom is the dashboard for?_

 _The cool thing about this is, they included the code for their analysis in a_ [_GitHub repository_](https://github.com/baltimore-sun-data/2019-shootings-analysis)_._